AristurtleDev/monogame-aseprite-docs/docs/guides/sprite-sheet.md

 ## Overview

-The `SpriteSheet` class is a wrapper around the `TextureAtlas` class that provides additional functionality for defining animations and created `AnimatedSprite` instances.
+The `SpriteSheet` class is a wrapper around the `TextureAtlas` class that provides additional functionality for defining animations and creating `AnimatedSprite` instances.
 Each `TextureRegion` element from the `TextureAtlas` it wraps represents the frames of animation that can be used to define `AnimationTag` elements.
 In turn, these defined `AnimationTag` elements can be used to create `AnimatedSprite` instances from the `SpriteSheet`.

 ## Creating a `SpriteSheet`